Exchange Accounting Reconciliation

 Important:

 • Adjustments must be in the report to yield accurate numbers.
-If the chosen report does not include adjustments, add them by using the Columns button.
+If the chosen report does not include adjustments, add them by clicking the Columns button.

-• For order-specific reports, add the "Order name" column by using the Columns button.
+• For order-specific reports, add the "Order name" column by clicking the Columns button.

 This image shows the Columns button in the top right corner of a Shopify report.
 It is a rounded square with three vertical sections.